Jprogram01/Hello-World-page/README.md

 # Overview
-Javascript file that populates an HTML <p> element text with "Hello World"
+Javascript file that populates an HTML "p" element text with "Hello World"

 Set up example repo for Github